Belinda Wilkes: Research

 Her research relates to multi-wavelength studies of quasars: galaxies containing super-massive black holes at their centers and the most luminous sources in the Universe.

 She is the author of over 165 papers in refereed science journals and has served on a wide range of professional committees as well as various user and advisory committees and review boards for space and ground-based telescopes.
 She is a Fellow of the Royal Astronomical Society and the Cambridge Philosophical Society, and a member of the International Astronomical Union.

 Recognition

 In 2018 she was elected an Honorary Fellow of Jesus College, Cambridge, her Alma Mater.
 In 2020 she was named a fellow of the American Physical Society "for significant contributions to the understanding of active galactic nuclei, including their emission mechanisms and evolutionary pathways, and for innovative leadership of the Chandra X-ray Observatory".
 In 2021 she was named a fellow of the American Astronomical Society "For dedicated leadership of the astronomical community as director of the Chandra X-ray Center", and was named to the 2021 class of Fellows of the American Association for the Advancement of Science.
+She was awarded the Richard Glazebrook Medal and Prize for Leadership in Physics for her leadership of the Chandra X-Ray Centre by the Institute of Physics in 2023.